Muthukumar-Muthu/Covid-19-DashBoard/README.md

 How this works:

-1. When the whole resource loaded, then a fetch has been iniitated to API.
-It will contain list of countries.
+1. When the whole resource loaded, a fetch has been initated to API point.
+It will contain list of countries object in json.
 Then I extracted only the country names from the list using getCountryList(url) and sets them to countryList array using getCountry().
 During these process the input field will be disabled.
 So that user cannot input flase country name.
 2. And then when the countryList array completed, the input field will be enabled and user gives the input.
-When the form is submit it checks for falsy input using checkCountry().
+When the form is submit, it checks for falsy input using checkCountry().
 If invalid no other further action will be taken and will be notified to user using notify() function.
 3. If valid name then a fetch has been initiated to the api for the specific country using the url.
-And then json will be extracted and the country will be displayed using showCard().
+And then json will be extracted and the country object will be displayed using showCard().
 4. When particluar remove button is invoked, event listener added to that object will be invoked.
 In this case the function remove() is called.
 And the particular object is remove.
-5. And a remove all functional button as added which invokes removeAll() function and removes all cards.
+5. And a remove all functional button was added which invokes removeAll() function and removes all cards.
 6. When a country details (json) is requested, the requested json will be added to recentCountry[] array.
 So if a user inputs a name that have already displayed, then it will show some notifcation.
 These process is done by the checkCountry() function.
 It will check whether the country name is valid or whether the country has been displayed earlier.
 It will return boolean datatype.
 Based on that function return value further action will be taken

 As with my previous project, during the building process, I was constantly testing how the app was performing.
 Doing this pushed me to modify the HTML and CSS code on several occasions.

-I asked friends and family to test the app, and they had a mixture of problems with the API used for fetching the user’s country.
-I wanted to change it for another, more reliable API, but I couldn’t find one.
 Publishing

 As I always do, I used Git to keep track of the changes in the project and to be able to publish it on GitHub so I could share it with others 🕺.